 Contact Information

-If you would prefer to speak to someone please call 101 and ask for Suffolk Police quoting Operation Columbia 37/41580/24
+If you would prefer to speak to someone please call 101 and ask for Suffolk Police quoting Operation Columbia 37/41580/24 or call the incident room on 01473 613513.

 Alternatively you can visit the Suffolk Constabulary website http://www.suffolk.police.uk/contact-us/existing-report-update